-The warehouse is a commercial building for storage of goods.
-Warehouses are used by manufacturers, importers, exporters, wholesalers, transport businesses, custom, and a lot more.
+The warehouse is a commercial building for the storage of goods.
+Warehouses are used by manufacturers, importers, exporters, wholesalers, transport businesses, customs, and a lot more.

 The five types of warehouses: